 Trump launches website for $5m ‘gold card’ granting US residency

-US president unveils website for applicants to register interest in visa granting permanent residency, path to citizenship.
+US president unveils site for applicants to register interest for ‘Trump Card’ granting path to citizenship.

 United States President Donald Trump has said his administration is accepting applications for his so-called “Trump Card”, which promises applicants permanent residency for $5m.